Sugarland Mountain Trail (upper)

 As mentioned above, take the short access trail across the road to reach the Appalachian Trail.
 Upon reaching the AT, turn left.
-Less than one-third of a mile later you'll reach the Sugarland Mountain Trail junction.
+Less than one-third of a mile later you'll arrive at the Sugarland Mountain Trail junction.
 Hikers should turn right here.
 In a short distance, roughly six-tenths of a mile from the road, hikers will pass the Mt.
 Collins backcountry shelter.
 Both the shelter and the nearby mountain are named after Robert Collins, an Oconaluftee resident who guided Arnold Guyot across the crest of the Smokies in the late 1850s.

 During the first mile or so the path travels through a lush-green, spruce-fir forest, while traversing over a fairly rocky trail bed.
 During our early May hike we saw a fair amount of spring beauty, trout-lily and Wake Robin along this section of the trail.

 At just over a mile the trail begins to climb again.
 You'll start to notice the ridge narrowing as you continue to gain altitude.
 From this point forward intermittent breaks in the foliage will provide you with partial views of the surrounding mountains on either side of the trail.

 Roughly 2.3 miles from Clingmans Dome Road the trail passes just below the summit of 5494-foot Sugarland Mountain, which will be on your left, towards the west.

-Just beyond this point, as the trail begins to descend again, we ran into a thick carpet of spring beauty.
+Just beyond this point, as the trail begins to descend again, we ran into a thick carpet of spring beauties.
 We also saw several sweet white trilliums in this area as well.

 At roughly 3.5 miles there will be a slight rise in the trail, at which point the trail makes a sharp left-hand turn.
 It's at this point that Gatlinburg comes into view.
 You'll also hear the faint din of traffic on Newfound Gap Road below you.
 Of course the trail continues all the way down to Fighting Creek Gap on Little River Road, but this small vantage point marks the end of this particular hike.